 Our methodology is based on individual feature tracking over prolonged periods, enabling measurement of cumulative feature displacements and calculation of mean velocities and within-sequence velocity variations.
 Image registration is carried out using observations of static features to derive corrective camera rotations.
-The image sequence is finally geo-referenced by matching to a DEM, and 3D point coordinates throughout the sequence are determined by integrating a second DEM.
-Error is assessed by determining the precision of the camera orientation based on the static points, and using a Monte Carlo approach to re-project that uncertainty onto the DEM.
+The image sequence is finally georeferenced by matching with a DEM, and 3-D point coordinates throughout the sequence are determined by integrating a second DEM.
+Error is assessed by determining the precision of the camera orientation based on the static points, and using a Monte Carlo approach to reproject that uncertainty onto the DEM.
 For the Sólheimajökull case study, DEMs were derived from terrestrial laser scanner (TLS) surveys carried out at the start and the end of the image acquisition period.

+3.1.
 Study site